The Vermont Statutes Online

 § 1851.
 Definitions

-(1) "Hospital" means a general hospital required to be licensed under 18 V.S.A. chapter 43.
+(1) “Hospital” means a hospital required to be licensed under chapter 43 of this title.

 § 1852.
 Patients’ bill of rights; adoption